aluchs/DATA146/Project_1.md

 ##### Describe how an api works.
 Provide an example of how to construct a request to a remote server in order to pull data, write it to a local file and then import it to your current work session.

 ## Question 9
 ##### Describe the apply() function from the pandas library.
 What is its purpose?
-Using apply) to various class objects is an alternative (potentially preferable approach) to writing what other type of command?
+Using apply() to various class objects is an alternative (potentially preferable approach) to writing what other type of command?
 Why do you think apply() could be a preferred approach?

+The apply() function in pandas allows you to apply a function to every value of a series.
+This allows us to quickly create indices or assign new values to to a series with a higher level of control, as you are the one making the function.
+Using apply() can be a strong alternative to looping over a data frame with indices.
+Using apply() will likely be faster than a loop, which for large sets of data can make a huge difference in the time it takes for your code to run.

 ## Question 10
 ##### Also describe an alternative approach to filtering the number of columns in a data frame.
 Instead of using .iloc, what other approach might be used to select, filter and assign a subset number of variables to a new data frame?